vandanchopra/MathematricksQ/to_do_list.md

 - Successfully migrated to langchain-ollama package
 - Backtester now correctly stores all metrics and results
 - BacktestAnalyzer successfully processes and analyzes backtests

+## PHASE 2:

+I want to make changes to @/AgenticDeveloper/agents/research_agent.py : 1) I want to see a tqdm loader when the various chunks are being run in _analyze_resource function, and the tqdm should print the a random part of the LLM response (about 30 characters only, so that we can see the LLM progress happening) 2) when the pdf is loaded, lets also save it to the disk somewhere, and put the name of the 'study' and it's 'authors' in the final findings' 3) Lets save the final findings in the folder /Users/vandanchopra/Vandan_Personal_Folder/CODE_STUFF/Projects/MathematricksQ/AgenticDeveloper/research_ideas -- in a file called 'research_ideas.json'. with name of the 'study' and it's 'authors' and the path to the saved pdf.

+- Download data from IBKR so that you can run backtests locally, and therefore faster (When using alternative data, run backtests in cloud, so that you can use their free data).
+- learn to save strategies from "lean cloud pull" to 'Strategies' folder.